Deadline: 1 February 2018, 12:00 noon (EST)

 - English language capacity (please provide TOEFL or IELTS score as available)

-The successful recipient(s) will receive airfare and related travel expenses, select fees related to visa acquisition, a living allowance, accommodation, health insurance, related academic fees as well as work space and access to library facilities at the host institution.
+The successful recipient(s) will receive airfare and related travel expenses, related visa acquisition fees, a living allowance, accommodation, health insurance, related academic fees as well as work space and access to library facilities at the host institution.

-We seek to establish long-term relationships with students and as such, fellows would be expected to actively participate in the Partnership during and after your term in Canada, including involvement in the monthly Virtual Seminar series on urbanization and climate change with graduate students from across the world.
-While in Canada, you would be expected to engage with project activities and those of your host institution, in addition to your individual research and study.
+We seek to establish long-term relationships with students and, as such, fellows would be expected to actively participate in the Partnership during and after their term in Canada, including involvement in the monthly Virtual Seminar series on urbanization and climate change with graduate students around the world.

 How to apply

-Short-listed applicants will be invited to a short interview (conducted virtually).
-All applicants will be notified of the Selection Committee’s decision by 30 April 2017 for students applying for the Fall 2017 term (September-December 2017).
+Short-listed applicants may be invited to a short interview (conducted virtually).
+All applicants will be notified of the Selection Committee’s decision by 30 April 2018 for students applying for the Fall 2018 term (September-December 2018).